Foodies will find plenty to enjoy on Mallorca, including fairs – firas – dedicated to specific types of food or drink.

 It was our first visit to the Fira de la Sípia, which we’ve missed in previous years for a variety of reasons.
 And it was a great day out – helped, of course, by some glorious spring weather and the proximity of the glittering Mediterranean.

-If you’re visiting Mallorca this spring or summer, there’s every chance your visit could coincide with one of the island’s many food fairs.
-In my next post I’ll give you a list of some of our favourites and when they’re happening in 2014.
+If you’re visiting Mallorca in spring or summer, there’s every chance your visit could coincide with one of the island’s many food fairs.